 - 1 tablespoon baking powder

 - 1 tablespoon butter for greasing the pan

 Chocolate Glaze (Ganache):

 - 5.5 ounces sugar

 - 3.5 ounces baking chocolate sub with dark chocolate

 - 7 ounces milk

-- Cake: add eggs, sugar, vanilla extract and whisk with a hand mixer for 30 seconds.
+- Cake: In a big bowl combine eggs, sugar, vanilla extract, and beat with a hand mixer for 30 seconds.
 Add the remaining ingredients, and continue mixing until the batter integrates.
 Heat oven to 390°F (200°C).